IAmBaut/ImgboardTools/README.md

 - [x] Add command line interface to the program.
 - [x] Add feature to hide image in grey background by messing with PNG "trns" chunks and colors.
 - [x] Add feature to "curse" .webm or .mp4 video file duration by messing with the file headers. <- note that these do not get buffered, so very large files will probably crash.
 The upload size limit on most imageboards probably makes this irrelevant though.
-- [ ] Add a GUI application for the script.
+- [x] Add a GUI application for the script.
 (This will most likely be an an affront to your eyes, but get the job done.)
+- [ ] Add further info / explanations for the features to readme.md.

 ## Troubleshooting

 If you get some error from the check_call command, or the error message otherwise states that "ffmpeg" or "pngcrush" aren't executables, you need to add their savelocation to the windows PATH variable.
+If you are on Linux, make sure you have the dependencies installed.